Skip to content

 Yes, there really are 50 words writers use all the time instead of said.
 Words that should never be used to replace said.
 This common mistake by new writers, need…

-Read More 50 Words Not to Use Instead of Said, 240 Great Words to UseContinue
+Read More 50 Words to Avoid Using Instead of Said and 240 Powerful SynonymsContinue

 Dialog | Home